Béhanzin: First Franco-Dahomean War

-In March 1889, Dahomey attacked a village on the Ouémé whose the chief was under the protection of the French.
+In March 1889, Dahomey attacked a village on the Ouémé whose chief was under the protection of the French.
 After remarking that the flag of the tricolour would protect him, the Fon commanded one of his Dahomey Amazons to behead him and wrap his head in the flag.
 France responded by fortifying the city of Cotonou, which had been ceded to them by a Dahomey representative in Ouidah, increasing its forces with French Senegalese and Gabonese soldiers, and arresting local Dahomey officials who had been continuing to collect customs in the port.
 Skirmishes also broke out with local militias.
 On March 4, 1890, a Dahomey army of several thousand charged the log stockade around Cotonou at approximately 5 in the morning.
 The French army stood fast due to superior weaponry, strategy and the advantageous position they had prepared.
 Eventually Béhanzin's forces were forced to withdraw.
 While there were few losses on the French side, the Dahomey suffered the loss of several hundred soldiers (129 within French lines).

-After regrouping, Dahomey sent its forces south to attack the French-protected city of Porto-Novo ruled by King Toffa I. A force of 350 French soldiers assisted by 500 of King Toffa's soldiers intercepted Béhanzin's force of 9'000 warriors in the Battle of Atchoukpa.
+After regrouping, Dahomey sent its forces south to attack the French-protected city of Porto-Novo ruled by King Toffa I. A force of 350 French soldiers assisted by 500 of King Toffa's soldiers intercepted Béhanzin's force of 9000 warriors in the Battle of Atchoukpa.
 While the local Porto-Novo soldiers were routed during the initial Dahomey charge, the French forces formed infantry squares to protect themselves and successfully repelled the Dahomey, suffering only 8 casualties to the Dahomey's 1500.

 On 3 October 1890, Dahomey signed a treaty recognizing the kingdom of Porto-Novo as a French protectorate.
 Béhanzin was also forced to definitely cede Cotonou.